zklaus/conda-forge.github.io/docs/maintainer/infrastructure.md

 #### Mark a package as broken

 Sometimes a package is faulty in ways that a repodata patch cannot amend (e.g. bad binary).
-In these cases, Conda-forge does not remove packages from Anaconda.org.
+In these cases, conda-forge does not remove packages from Anaconda.org.
 Instead, it marks them with the `broken` label, which has a special meaning: packages labeled as such will be removed from the repodata via automated patches.